waitsforsleep/waitsforsleep.github.io/about.md

 permalink: /about/
 ---

-ow what or who am I?
+Now _what_ or _who_ am I?
 As soon as this blog template posed that question the following exchange from the first Avengers film played back in my head.

 >**Steve Rogers** : Big man in a suit of armour.
 Take that off and what are you?
 >